What is lead scoring? A complete guide for businesses

 Integrate data sources

 Ensure your scoring model pulls data from all relevant sources.
 This includes website analytics, CRM systems, email marketing platforms, and any other tools that capture lead interactions.
-Integrating these sources allows for a comprehensive view of each lead’s engagement and potential value.
+Integrating these sources makes sure your team has a comprehensive view of each lead’s engagement and potential value.

 Step 4: Assign point values